State Police (Albania): History

 The original Albanian Police was founded on 13 January 1913 by the government of Ismail Qemali, Albania's first prime minister.

 The collapse of the Communist system and the establishment of political pluralism post-1991 brought important changes to the structure of the Albanian Police.
 The Ministry of Public Order and the General Directorate of Police were established in April 1991, and the new law of July 1991 established the Public Order Police.
 Nearly 80% of police manpower, i.e. personnel who had served under the previous system, were replaced by new recruits.

 On 4 November 1991, the Albanian Police was accepted as a member of Interpol.

-The crisis of 1997
+The unrest of 1997

 Following the collapse of the Albanian economy in January–February 1997 in the wake of the implosion of the Ponzi pyramid banking schemes promoted by the government, increasing insurgency in early March led to the Police and Republican Guard deserting en masse because it became clear they were unlikely to be paid, leaving their armouries unlocked, which were promptly looted by parties unknown, believed to mostly have been the local crime bodies and self-appointed militias: many of the weapons eventually surfaced in the ethnic fighting in Kosovo.